 I'm an Infectious Disease Doctor and Here's the Worst Thing You Can Do

-For the last six months, health experts have been attempting to drill important coronavirus prevention measures into our heads: wear a mask, wash your hands, and social distance from others.
+For the last many months, health experts have been attempting to drill important coronavirus prevention measures into our heads: wear a mask, wash your hands, and social distance from others.
 All of these are evidence-based strategies that will help reduce our personal risk of acquiring COVID-19 and reduce the risk of transmitting the disease to others, even if we don't have symptoms ourselves.

-The Least Safe Thing to Do Is…
+What Is The Least Safe Thing You Can Do?

 "The least safe thing to be doing right now is to abandon your mask in that indoor crowded space," Jaimie Meyer, MD, a Yale Medicine infectious disease specialist and assistant professor at the medical school, tells Eat This, Not That!
 Health.
 "While cloth face coverings will not protect you completely from being exposed to COVID-19, they are an important barrier protection to prevent you from transmitting the disease to others.
 So if everyone around you is wearing a mask, you are that much safer."